'I'm feeling for two fine men': All Blacks axe two coaches

-The All Blacks have announced three changes to their coaching group following their test-series loss to Ireland.
+The All Blacks have confirmed two major changes to their coaching group following their test series loss to Ireland.

-Crusaders and Fiji forwards coach Jason Ryan has been announced as their new forwards coach, and will join the team at their camp in Wellington next week while forwards coach John Plumtree and backs coach Brad Mooar have now parted ways with the group.
+As revealed by the Herald on Friday, Crusaders and Fiji forwards coach Jason Ryan will join the All Blacks as their new forwards coach from their camp in Wellington next week.

+The All Blacks have cut forwards coach John Plumtree and attack coach Brad Mooar, both of whom were contracted through to the 2023 World Cup.

+The changes come after the All Blacks slumped to four losses from their past five tests, and a first home series defeat in 27 years.

 "Right now, I am really feeling for two fine men who are great rugby coaches that made an enormous contribution to the All Blacks," All Blacks coach Ian Foster said.

-"Jason is a proven performer with plenty of experience at international level," said Foster.
+"Jason is a proven performer with plenty of experience at international level.

 "Last year we witnessed first-hand the impact he has made on Fiji's forwards, adding to his continual growth as the forwards coach of the Crusaders.
 His appointment now is clearly with an eye to the future and to the RWC 2023."